84% of advertising executives plan to integrate programmatic OOH into multi-channel campaigns

 Today, we released our new programmatic digital out of home (prDOOH) research paper which reveals that the future of prDOOH looks promising and its increased inclusion in multi-channel programmatic campaigns is likely to be a key driver of widespread adoption.

-The report, entitled ‘Programmatic OOH State of the Nation’, provides a unique insight into the digital out of the home industry by combining survey data with in-depth interview responses.
+The report, entitled ‘Programmatic OOH State of the Nation’, provides a unique insight into the digital out of home industry by combining survey data with in-depth interview responses.
 VIOOH in partnership with international research consultancy, MTM, surveyed 1,000 senior agency and advertising executives across the U.S., U.K., Germany, France and Australia.

 The findings identify that since the outbreak of COVID-19, the need for campaign flexibility has been a critical consideration for brands, and once prDOOH is used for the first time, advertisers are becoming reluctant to return to more traditional buying methods for OOH.